Color, 1980, 82 mins. 50 secs.

 Starring Jenny Neumann, Gary Sweet, Nina Landis, Max Phipps

 The first scope version of Nightmares to appear on DVD came from Umbrella, and that release was enough to move this film's reputation up a few notches since you could actually follow all the action without squinting or trying to guess what was being cropped offscreen.
-That same source appears to be the one used for Severin's release, and the quality is very comparable (including the running time, though PAL artifacts are thankfully pretty minimal here apart from some frame blending going on during fast motion scenes).
-While Lamond contributed an 8-minute interview for the Region 4 disc, the Severin one contains a much more thorough audio commentary with him and Not Quite Hollywood director Mark Hartley, who featured this film along with tons of others in his essential, highly recommended documentary.
+That same source appears to be the one used for Severin's release in 2011, and the quality is very comparable (including the running time, though PAL artifacts are thankfully pretty minimal here apart from some frame blending going on during fast motion scenes).
+While Lamond contributed an 8m9s "Confessions of an R-Rated Filmmaker" interview for the Australian disc, the Severin one contains a much more thorough audio commentary with him and Not Quite Hollywood director Mark Hartley, who featured this film along with tons of others in his essential documentary.
 They cover Lamond's career surrounding this film, his rationale for jumping into horror, the technical and narrative shortcomings of trying to mount a slasher film in an industry with little experience in that area, and the varying approaches of the actors.
-Also on the Severin disc are the heavy-breathing theatrical trailer (which blows every single highlight from the film, including the last scene!), bonus trailers for other Lamond films (Pacific Banana, Felcitiy, Breakfast in Paris, Sky Pirates, The ABC of Love and Sex), bonus trailers (Horror Express, Psychomania, and the thematically similar Bloody Moon), and their more generic but interesting 15-minute "A Brief History of Slasher Films" featurette, which uses loads of posters, stills, and Severin-sanctioned clips for thumbnail sketch of this much-missed cinematic cycle.
+Also on the Severin disc are the heavy-breathing theatrical trailer (which blows every single highlight from the film, including the last scene!), bonus trailers for other Lamond films (Pacific Banana, Felicity, Breakfast in Paris, Sky Pirates, The ABC of Love and Sex), bonus trailers (Horror Express, Psychomania, and the thematically similar Bloody Moon), and a generic but interesting 15-minute "A Brief History of Slasher Films" featurette using loads of posters, stills, and Severin-sanctioned clips for a thumbnail sketch of this cinematic cycle.